Feeling worried about a situation at work, or want to know if something that happened to you might be illegal?

 If you’ve lost your job, your first thought might be “was it fair”?
 In this article, we’ll help you understand if your dismissal was lawful and explain your rights.

 How to fill in your ET1 Employment Tribunal claim form

 The ET1 form is the first step in your Employment Tribunal case.
 It’s important to get it right to help save yourself time and hassle.

 Your employer’s legal obligations when you file a tribunal claim

 Taking your employer to an Employment Tribunal?
 Or just thinking about it?
 Learn what you can legally expect from your employer when filing a claim.

 What can I ask for when I raise a grievance?

 If you raise a formal grievance at work, you should always think about what you want the outcome to be.
 Here are some possible solutions to common grievances.

-Raising a formal grievance can help to resolve workplace issues, or can be the first step to taking your case to an Employment Tribunal.
-Here's some guidance on how to approach your grievance letter.
+Raising a formal grievance can help resolve work issues or be the first step for an Employment Tribunal case.
+Learn the best ways to approach your grievance letter.

 The Equality Act 2010 protects people against discrimination.
 The Act lists 9 ‘protected characteristics’ including age, gender, race, disability, religion and more.